This baked eggplant Parmesan recipe will become one of your family favorites! Crispy eggplant is layered with herbs, tomato sauce, and cheese.

 - Season between the layers.
 The overall seasoning of your eggplant Parmesan will depend on what marinara and Parmesan cheese you use.
 With my homemade marinara sauce, I like to add a sprinkle of salt and a few grinds of pepper between the layers of eggplant and cheese so that the final dish comes out well-seasoned.

-This eggplant Parmesan recipe is hearty enough to be a meal on its own, but if you’re looking for something to go with it, you can’t go wrong with pasta (or spaghetti squash or zucchini noodles!) or good crusty bread.
-When I make it for friends or family, I also like to pair it with a simple veggie side dish like roasted broccoli, cauliflower, or tomatoes, grilled zucchini, or any of these salad recipes:
+This eggplant Parmesan recipe is hearty enough to be a meal on its own, but if you’re looking for something to go with it, you can’t go wrong with pasta or good crusty bread.
+When I make it for friends or family, I also like to pair it with a simple veggie side dish like roasted broccoli, roasted cauliflower, grilled zucchini, or any of these salad recipes:

 More Favorite Dinner Recipes